 Continuing Nursing Education (CNE).
 State nurse practice laws authorize a state's board of nursing to establish CNE requirements for professional nurses to maintain valid licensure.
 CNE requirements vary widely from state to state, with reporting generally on a bi-annual basis.
 In some states, the CNE requirement only applies to re-licensure of advance practice nurses, while in other states, additional CNEs may be required of this category of nurses.
+Board certifications

-Board certifications (e.g., Certified Nurse Operating Room (CNOR) - certification of perioperative nursing) also require CNE hours/credits, with certain percentages required in specific categories based on the certification type.
+(e.g., Certified Nurse Operating Room (CNOR) - certification of perioperative nursing) also require CNE hours/credits, with certain percentages required in specific categories based on the certification type.
 Failure to obtain the requisite and type of CNE could result in non-renewal of the license or certification.
 The ANCC Commission on Accreditation is responsible for accrediting or approving organizations to award ANCC nursing continuing professional development (NCPD) credit (contract hours) to activities for a national audience of nurses.
 State boards of nursing approve individual CNE activities or CE providers that offer CNE activities primarily for nurses within the state.
 ANCC NCPD credit for online activities is accepted by all state boards of nursing.
 Our HealthStream CNE Provider Unit is accredited as a provider of NCPD by ANCC.
 We are also approved by the California Board of Registered Nursing and the Florida Board of Nursing.

 Continuing Medical Education (CME).
 State licensing boards, professional organizations, and employers require physicians to certify that they have accumulated a minimum number of CME hours to maintain their licenses.
 Generally, each state's medical practice laws authorize the state's board of medicine to establish and track CME requirements.
 Forty-eight state medical licensing boards currently have CME requirements, as well as Puerto Rico, Guam, and the U.S. Virgin Islands.
 The number of CME hours required by each state ranges from 15 to 50 hours per year.
 Other sources of CME requirements are state medical societies and practice specialty boards.
 The failure to obtain the requisite amount and type of CME could result in non-renewal of the physician's license to practice medicine and/or membership in a medical or practice specialty society.
 The American Medical Association (AMA) classifies CME activities as either Category 1, which includes formal CME activities, or Category 2, which includes self-designated credit for informal activities that meet certain requirements.
 CME providers that certify educational activities can only designate those activities for AMA PRA Category 1 CreditTM.
 Most boards of medical examiners nationwide that require CME participation specify AMA PRA Category 1 CreditTM.
 Only institutions and organizations accredited to provide CME can designate an activity for AMA PRA Category 1 CreditTM.
-The Accreditation Council for Continuing Medical Education (ACCME) is responsible for awarding accreditation status to state medical societies, medical schools, and other institutions and organizations that provide CME activities for a national audience of physicians.
-State medical societies, operating under the aegis of the ACCME, accredit institutions and organizations that provide CME activities primarily for physicians within the state or bordering states.
-We are recognized as an accredited provider of CME for physicians by the ACCME.
+The Accreditation Council for Continuing Medical Education (ACCME) is responsible for awarding accreditation status to state medical societies, medical schools, and other institutions and organizations that provide CME activities primarily for physicians.
+State medical societies, operating under the aegis of the ACCME, accredit institutions and organizations by the ACCME.